European Central Bank raises rates by three quarters of a point and promises more to come - KESQ

 By Hanna Ziady, CNN Business

-The European Central Bank hiked interest rates by three quarters of a percentage point on Thursday, promising further hikes to come as it tackles rising inflation.
+The European Central Bank hiked interest rates by three quarters of a percentage point on Thursday, promising further hikes to come and forecasting an extended economic slowdown.

 The move will take the benchmark rate for the 19 countries using the euro to 1.5%.
-The central bank has now hiked rates at three consecutive meetings in a bid to get control of inflation even as a recession looms.
+The central bank has now hiked rates at three consecutive meetings by a combined 2 percentage points in a bid to get control of inflation even as a recession looms.
+Before the hiking cycle began, rates in the region had been negative since 2014.

-“Inflation remains far too high and will stay above the target for an extended period,” the central bank said in a statement.
+“Inflation remains far too high and will stay above the [2%] target for an extended period,” the ECB said in a statement.
 “In recent months, soaring energy and food prices, supply bottlenecks and the post-pandemic recovery in demand have led to a broadening of price pressures and an increase in inflation,” it added.

-Higher food and energy costs drove the eurozone’s annual rate of inflation to a record 9.9% in September, up from 9.1% in August.
+The eurozone’s annual rate of inflation hit a record 9.9% in September, up from 9.1% in August.

+The “unexpected and extraordinary” rise in inflation had surprised policymakers, ECB President Christine Lagarde told reporters on Thursday.
+She said that increases in retail energy prices could push inflation even higher in the medium term.

+“The risks to the inflation outlook are primarily on the upside,” she added.

 According to a gauge of activity in the manufacturing and services sector published on Monday, the eurozone’s economic downturn deepened in October.
 Germany reported the steepest economic contraction, while growth in France stalled, S&P Global’s Purchasing Managers’ Index showed.